-ACTIVITY PUBLIC PARTICIPATION TECHNIQUE Draft Document MVRPC's website and available at MVRPC office.
-Public Comment Opportunities The public will have many opportunities convey their comments in person, online, by phone or via email.
+ACTIVITY PUBLIC PARTICIPATION TECHNIQUE Draft Document The draft documents are available to view on the MVRPC website, mvrpc.org, and available at the MVRPC office during business hours.
+Public Comment Opportunities The public will have opportunities to convey their comments in person, online, by phone or via email.
 In some cases, mail, phone or web-based questionnaires may be used to gather information about specific topics.
-Public Meeting Held during the public comment period.
+Public Meeting The virtual or in person public meeting will be held during the public comment period.
 In the extreme circumstances of a public health concern, natural disaster or other occurance which prohibits gatherings, the public will be encouraged and given the opportunity to view documents and make comments in person or through an online platform.
-Public Meeting Notification At least two weeks prior to the public meeting the summary description for the project, policy or plan and the public participation opportunity will be provided in MVRPC's e-newsletters, delivered electronically to stakeholders, distributed to local media outlets, posted on the MVRPC website and shared on MVRPC's social media platforms.
+Public Meeting Notification At least two weeks prior to the public meeting, the summary description for the project, policy or plan and the public participation opportunity will be provided in email, delivered electronically to stakeholders, distributed to local media outlets, posted on the MVRPC website and shared on MVRPC's social media platforms.
 Paid media advertisement will run, if appropriate and a public notice will be published in the relevant newspaper.
-For 5310, there will be direct outreach to eligible participants.
-Comment Period The public comment periods will be as follows: LRTP, TIP, Regionally Controlled Funds, 5310 - 30 days Public Participation Policy Update - 45 days.
-Summary of comments received A public comment summary memo will be made available prior to the Board of Directors meeting.
-Written and verbal comments are summarized and included in a full public participation booklet and incorporated into the final document.
-Final, Adopted Document Availability MVRPC's website, also available at MVRPC office.
-Upon completion of final document, all MVRPC members as well as all county libraries will be notified by email that the document is available on MVRPC's website.
-Evaluation Technique Number of participants at meetings, number of comments received.
+Comment Period The public comment periods will be as follows: LRTP, TIP, Regionally Controlled Funds, RTP, RTIP - 30 days Public Participation Policy Update - 45 days.
+Summary of comments received A public comment summary will be made available prior to the Board of Directors meeting.
+Written and verbal comments are summarized and included in a full public participation summary report and incorporated into the final document.
+Final, Adopted Document Availability The final document will be available on the MVRPC website and also available at the MVRPC office and notifications sent as needed.
+Evaluation Technique The meetings will be evaluated based on number of participants and comments received.